Grounded Vision-Language Interpreter for Long-Horizon Bimanual Task and Motion Planning: Experimental Evaluation

-\textbf{Evaluation Metrics.} We employ the success rate (\%) as our main evaluation metric.
+We employ the success rate (\%) as our main evaluation metric.
 A trial is considered successful if (1) a symbolically complete, geometrically feasible (i.e., collision-free) plan is found, and (2) the plan is executed successfully, achieving the target goal.
-Additionally, we adopt evaluation metrics from \cite{shirai2024vision} to verify the models' PDDL generation capabilities and report the MTC planner's planning times.
-These additional evaluations can be found in Section A.5.